Get In Touch With Your Appetite

 How does the scale work?

 Before you eat, take a moment to rate your hunger.
 Think about how hungry you physically feel.
-Your goal is to eat between levels 4 and 6.
+Your goal is to eat between levels four and six.
 This means you are eating when you are hungry but stopping when you are comfortably full.

 Try not to put off eating for too long.
-Waiting until level 1 or 2—when you are starving and unable to concentrate—may lead to overeating.
+Waiting until level one or two—when you are starving and unable to concentrate—may lead to overeating.
 When you first start to feel any of the symptoms listed above, you should probably start to think about eating.